Lesson 3: Locums and Permanent Placement

 Permanent roles are the more “traditional” way to work, whether it be in your own private practice or larger health system.

-You can also do both.
-Many physicians work in permanent employment and spend their time off picking up shifts at local facilities as a way to earn extra income.
+You can also do both!
+Many physicians work in permanent employment and spend their free time picking up shifts at local facilities as a way to earn extra income.

 - Experience working in different settings.